PRX/www.radiotopia.fm/README.md

 #### www.radiotopia.fm

 The CloudFront distribution for `www.radiotopia.fm` uses the `www.radiotopia.fm` S3 bucket as its origin.
 It enforces the `Redirect HTTP to HTTPS` _viewer protocol policy_, so all traffic to the site is secure.
+To support index documents on path (e.g. `/podquest`) the origin must be the S3 static website endpoint.

 In order to properly handle requests to the apex domain `http://radiotopia.fm` and `https://radiotopia.fm` a `radiotopia.fm` S3 bucket with a redirection policy exists.
 The bucket **cannot** be aliased directly, since `https` connections would fail (a limitation of S3 static site hosting).
 Instead, a CloudFront distribution with a certificate for `radiotopia.fm` is used, whose origin is the S3 bucket.
 It must be configured to use the _static website_ URL for the bucket, with an _origin protocol policy_ of `HTTP Only`.
 This is a limitation of how CloudFront and S3 interact.